mattgillard/json-to-parquet-example/README.md

 When done go into the AWS Glue Console.
 Look under the ETL menu on the left.
 Your jobs will be listed under *Jobs*.
 Triggers under *Triggers* and the Workflow under *Workflows*.

 Go into Workflows, and select your workflow.
 Go to actions and click run.
 Click on history at the bottom and click on the job when it starts up and you can select *View run details*.
 It shows a nice GUI where the job is in the process.

+Cost for this workflow should only be a few cents per execution now Glue is charged by the second!